34th Strategic Squadron: Operations in the United States

 The 34th Air Refueling Squadron was initially activated at Offutt Air Force Base, Nebraska and assigned to the 340th Bombardment Wing at Whiteman Air Force Base, Missouri.
-It was equipped with Boeing KC-135A aircraft to provide Aerial refueling to Strategic Air Command (SAC) and other tactical aircraft.
+It was equipped with Boeing KC-135A Stratotanker aircraft to provide Aerial refueling to Strategic Air Command (SAC) and other tactical aircraft.

 In 1961 SAC looked for a practical airborne counterpart to its underground command post starting in July 1960.
 Five modified Boeing KC-135A Stratotanker aircraft were assigned to the 34th for this mission.
 One was kept on ground alert at all times.
 SAC periodically tested the squadron's ability to meet the 15-minute launch window established for these planes.
 A SAC general officer and a team of controllers were on each flight.
 The first Operation Looking Glass mission flown by the squadron took off on 3 February 1961.
 In March 1963, the squadron was equipped with eight specially-configured KC-135As for SAC's command and control mission.
 These planes were replaced the following August by KC-135B aircraft with turbofan engines and advanced electronics equipment.
 These aircraft could remain aloft for longer periods because they added receiver capabilities for air refueling operations, retaining their tanker configuration as well.
 These new aircraft were soon redesignated as Boeing EC-135Cs.
 In July 1965, these aircraft and their mission were transferred to the 38th Strategic Reconnaissance Squadron.

 The squadron moved to Pease Air Force Base, New Hampshire on 25 June 1966 and flew KC-135 Stratotankers on a worldwide scale and was assigned to the 509th Bombardment Wing until inactivated on 31 March 1976.